mochiicakes/yours-db/README.md

 Open http://localhost:5173.

-> The publishable key is *meant* to be public — it ships inside the JavaScript
+> The publishable key is *meant* to be public.
+It ships inside the JavaScript
 > every visitor downloads.
 Row Level Security is what protects your data, not
 > key secrecy.
 Never put a **secret** key (`sb_secret_`) or `service_role` key
 > in this file: those bypass RLS entirely.